The last few years have seen a revolutionary overhaul of ecommerce food sales.

 Impact of COVID on the Food Industry

 The biggest impact on ecommerce food sales was, of course, the global pandemic.
-Left with no other option, food establishments had to adapt to the COVID restrictions and take their offerings online to keep trading.
+Left with no other option, food establishments had to adapt to the COVID restrictions by renting commercial kitchens and taking their offerings online to keep trading.

 Restaurant closures and mandatory isolations drove extraordinary numbers of hungry customers to food delivery apps such as UberEats and Deliveroo to enjoy their favourite restaurant meals at home in exchange for a seat in their favourite eateries.